eeliubin/Admittance_estimation_of_IBR/README.md

 W. Zhou, B. Liu, N. Mohammed and B. Bahrani, "An Efficient Method to Estimate Admittance of Black-boxed Inverter-based Resources for Varying Operating Points", 10.36227/techrxiv.24056100.

+Run Admittance_prediction_main_function.m file in the Matlab environment.
+The available admittance dataset can be replaced by the user's own data.

 This source code is distributed in the hope that it will be useful, but without any warranty.